akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `variableGroupDesc`: string name for the shader variable group to use.

+### Instance Screen Transform Data

+Instance screen transform data has the type name "InstanceScreenTransformData" and sets standard transform matrices for each screen-space item that's drawn.
+It contains the following members:

+* `variableGroupDesc`: string name for the shader variable group to use.

 # View

 The view describes the layout of surfaces and framebuffers to draw to.
 The JSON object (or Python dict supplied directly) has the following elements: